 Our master's degree program in Nuclear Engineering is accredited by the Engineering Accreditation Commission of ABET.
-ABET accreditation is assurance that a college or university program meets the quality standards established by the profession for which it prepares its students.
-Thus, our accredited nuclear engineering program meets the quality standards set by the nuclear engineering profession.
+Earning and maintaining ABET accreditation is assurance that a college or university program meets the quality standards established by the profession for which it prepares its students.
+ABET accreditation demonstrates our continuing commitment to the quality of our program--both now and in the future.
 Therefore, while the AFIT graduate nuclear engineering program is unique, the program maintains a level of quality consistent with the broader nuclear engineering profession.

-Our graduates fill critical research and management roles in the Department of Defense, Department of Energy, and Department of Homeland Security; including headquarters Air Force technical Laboratories, Defense Threat Reduction Agency, STRATCOM or the National Laboratories.
+Our graduates fill critical research and management roles in the Department of Defense, Department of Energy, Department of Homeland Security (including headquarters), Air Force Research Laboratories, Defense Threat Reduction Agency, STRATCOM, and the National Laboratories.

 Our laboratory and computational facilities are state-of-the-art and established research collaborations provide access to an electron beam, gamma irradiation cell, and a research reactor.
 Please review the recent theses and dissertations topics as samples of our research interests.
 Additionally, students often work directly with the Air Force Research Laboratory or one of the National Laboratories, conducting research at their facilities.

-Our faculty are unique and well-equipped to educate and lead research in defense focused areas.
-Their real world experience is brought into the classroom allowing for our students to gain from their experiences in Department of Defense laboratories and in field operations, especially from the nuclear weapon testing era.
+Our faculty are unique and well-equipped to educate and lead research in defense-focused areas.
+Their real-world experience is brought into the classroom allowing our students to gain from their experiences in Department of Defense laboratories and in field operations, especially from the nuclear weapon testing era.
 This adds unique breadth to the program not offered elsewhere.

 I invite you to browse our website for more information.
 Please feel free to contact me if you have questions about the program.
 Incoming students that are not DoD sponsored with a SECRET (RD) clearance must contact me directly to determine eligibility.